Computer Sciences 307

 Programming Assignments: Individual assignments are to be completed by you alone.
 You may not share code with other students or other programmers.
 Review the class policy on improper collaboration from the class syllabus and how this applies to individual assignments.

 About half the assignments may be done in pairs using a technique called pair programming (Read the paper on pair programming to understand how the technique works.).
-One solution will be turned in for the pair.
-Once you start working with one partner on an assignment you may not switch partners.
+Turn in one solution for the pair.
+(Submit the assignment to one partners turnin account.)
+Once you start working with a partner on an assignment you may not switch partners.
 If you do not wish to work with a partner after starting on an assignment you must both complete it individually.
 You must inform your TA(s) via email if you start working on an assignment with another person and decide to finish as individuals.
 You may not re-pair after starting the assignment with someone else.
 When working on pair programming assignments you are expected to spend at least 80% of your time on the assignment working with your partner, together at one computer, taking terms typing, and navigating.

 Programs will be written in Java, using the Java 2 Platform Standard Edition 6.0.
 See the software page for information on downloading and installing Java at home.